-He can help you make sure that every piece of documentation necessary is included with appropriate explanations, so the SSA has everything needed to fairly evaluate your claim.
-Sam also offers a free consultation about what is needed and your next steps for beginning a Social Security Disability claim.
+He can help you make sure that every piece of documentation is included with appropriate explanations to ensure the SSA has all they need to properly evaluate your claim.
+Sam also offers a free consultation about everything that should be included and what your next steps are for beginning a Social Security Disability claim.

-Contact Our Georgia Disability Lawyers For Help
+Contact Our Disability Lawyers For Help

 You may qualify for Social Security Disability benefits, but you need a seasoned Social Security Disability attorney to help you avoid serious mistakes that can delay the process.
 Call Disability Attorney Sam Earley at 770-881-7171 or complete our online contact form.
 Sam and his team are ready to go to work for you and provide personalized service to help you receive the benefits you deserve.